What is market risk?

 Market risk explained

 Market risk is the risk associated with losses due to unfavourable price movements that affect the market as a whole.
-These markets range from commodities to cryptocurrencies, any market carries risk.
+These markets include commodities, any market carries risk.
 Because market risk affects the entire market, and not specific assets, it can’t be avoided through portfolio diversification.